fenago/learn-java-12-programming/lab_guide/Lab_17.md

 Java - Getting New Features
 ===========================

-In this chapter, the reader will learn about the current most significant projects that will add new features to Java and enhance it in other aspects.
-After reading this chapter, the reader will understand how to follow Java development and will envision the road map of future Java releases.
+In this lab, the reader will learn about the current most significant projects that will add new features to Java and enhance it in other aspects.
+After reading this lab, the reader will understand how to follow Java development and will envision the road map of future Java releases.
 If so desired, the reader can become a JDK source contributor too.

-The following topics will be covered in this chapter:
+The following topics will be covered in this lab:

 -   Java continues to evolve
 -   Panama project